 One of Greece’s main attractions is the iconic Cycladic landscapes with their dazzling white walls, sugar cube buildings, blue domes, sculptural walls, narrow alleys, pretty chapels and shimmering azure seas.
 It’s the stereotypical image of Greece that is familiar to everyone.
 But where are the best places to find this traditional whitewashed architecture?
+Keep reading for 20 places to find beautiful examples of white villages and buildings in Greece.

 The famous sugar-cube square buildings are typical of the Cyclades group of islands in the Aegean sea.
 Crisp whites and cool blues.
 At one with the magical light and bare surroundings.
 Simple, dazzling, clean and bright.